bl94/BL-Capstone-1/README.md

 ______________________________________

-### Next, I bootstrapped the correlations between variables.
-The bootstrapped correlation results suggested that what was shown by the sample data is a reasonably reliable representation of the relationships between health, feeling happy, and feeling depressed for the population of the United States in 2016.
+### I also bootstrapped correlations and results suggested that what was shown by the sample data is a reasonably reliable representation of the relationships between health, feeling happy, and feeling depressed for the population of the United States in 2016.
 As a result I was able to reject my null hypothesis and confidently say that there is a strong relationship between overall health and the time a person feels happy.

 ______________________________________